CodepathFSUGroup/Run-Tracker/README.md

 - [X] User can create a new account
 - [X] User can login
 - [X] Managing the backend with Parse
-- [ ] User can view run information on the home page dashboard
+- [X] User can view run information on the home page dashboard
-- [ ] User can track their current run on the active run page
+- [X] User can track their current run on the active run page
 - [X] Active run page
 - [X] Settings screen

 **Optional Nice-to-have Stories**

 * User can add friends
+* User can see their run visually on a map

 ### 2. Screen Archetypes